 Last Saturday Ireland celebrated Bloomsday, a day that stands out each year because of the many faces , foreign residents and visitors alike give it.

-I’ve always admired Irish authors; they seem to have a fantastic sense of imagination and they have the gift of putting this into words, much like the Greeks did with their myths.
-My love for them is old, very old and combined with my love for literature and books; Bloomsday 2012 in the National Library of Ireland was going to be big.
+I’ve always admired Irish authors; they seem to have a wonderful sense of imagination, and they have the gift of putting this into words, much like the Greeks did with their myths.
+My love for them is old, ancient and combined with my love for literature and books; Bloomsday 2012 in the National Library of Ireland was going to be big.

 But let’s not forget Mr James Joyce, so here is “Gas from a Burner” (1912):

 Because of the black and sinister arts

 He sent me a book ten years ago.